-Works to commence on Stillorgan Road Cycle Scheme
+Stillorgan Road Cycle Scheme - Status - construction

-Construction works are due to commence in early March on the upgrade of a cycle route on Stillorgan Road near University College Dublin.
+Construction works commenced in March 2020 on the upgrade of a cycle route on Stillorgan Road near University College Dublin.
 This scheme extends from the junction with The Rise to the pedestrian footbridge midway between the Fosters Avenue junction and Belfield flyover.
 Stillorgan Road is a key route in the city linking Bray and the City Centre with about 800 cyclists using the route each weekday in each direction.

 The main works to be carried out, as part of the pedestrian and cycle scheme, include the following: